hemelo/hetech/src/content/post/security_path_linux.md

 I was recently looking into whether flatpak should not add the directory of packages/applications downloaded in it to `$PATH`, since I needed this to be able to load my applications in an easier and more practical way.
 I got into a problem situation and decided to do some research on the subject.

+So, I could create a summary of what I found and share it with you.
+Let's take a look at it.

 ## Why not add everything to $PATH?

 Suppose I have a version of an application that does whatever you need, creating executable symlinks or wrapper scripts in `~/.local/share/flatpak/exports/bin` which I can add to my $PATH